shadyrudy/pgtables/README.md

 The following tables assume an outside process imports data at least once per day.

 ## Project Outline
-Each folder within the project represents diffrent parts of the collection.
+Each folder within the project represents different parts of the collection.

 ### Database
 Tables for database specific information.